 The College, Career, and Military Readiness Performance Status component measures students' preparedness for college, the workforce, or the military.
 This component differs from the CCMR component in the Student Achievement domain.
 The denominator used is the prior year annual graduates plus students in grade 12 who did not graduate.
 These grade 12 students are those who were in attendance during the last six weeks of the prior school year as reported in TSDS PEIMS attendance records.
-Grade 12 students reported in the prior TSDS PEIMS October Snapshot collection as individualized education program (IEP) continuers are excluded from the Closing the Gaps CCMR denominator.
+Grade 12 students reported in the prior TSDS PEIMS Fall Snapshot collection as individualized education program (IEP) continuers are excluded from the Closing the Gaps CCMR denominator.

-PEIMS Snapshot Annual Graduates and Students in Grade 12 School Year Accountability Year
+TSDS PEIMS Fall Snapshot Annual Graduates and Students in Grade 12 School Year Accountability Year

 October 2022 2022-23 2024

 October 2023 2023-24 2025

 October 2024 2024-25 2026

 October 2025 2025-26 2027

-The following is an example of the formula for 2024 Accountability:
+The following is an example of the formula for 2026 Accountability:

-Number of Annual Graduates or Students in Grade 12 in 2023 who Achieved at least one of the CCMR Indicators
+Number of Annual Graduates or Students in Grade 12 in 2025 who Achieved at least one of the CCMR Indicators

-Number of 2023 Annual Graduates plus Students in Grade 12 during School Year 2022-23

-Students demonstrate college, career, or military readiness in any one of the following ways, as described in "Chapter 2: Student Achievement Domain":
+Number of 2025 Annual Graduates plus Students in Grade 12 during School Year 2024-25 Students demonstrate college, career, or military readiness in any one of the following ways, as described in "Chapter 2-Student Achievement Domain":

-- Meet Texas Success Initiative (TSI) Criteria in RLA and Mathematics. - Earn Dual Course Credits. - Meet Criteria on Advanced Placement (AP)/International Baccalaureate (IB) Examination. - Earn an Associate Degree. - Complete an OnRamps Dual Enrollment Course. - Earn an Industry-Based Certification (IBC).
-The sunsetting IBC limit applied within the Student Achievement and School Progress, Part B: Relative Performance domains is not applied within the Closing the Gaps domain. - Graduate with Completed IEP and Workforce Readiness. - Enlist in the Armed Forces. - Graduate Under an Advanced Diploma Plan and be Identified as a Current Special Education Student. - Earn a Level I or Level II Certificate.
+- Meet Texas Success Initiative (TSI) Criteria in RLA and Mathematics. - Earn Dual Course Credits. - Meet Criteria on Advanced Placement (AP)/International Baccalaureate (IB) Examination. - Earn an Associate Degree. - Complete an OnRamps Dual Enrollment Course. - Earn an Industry-Based Certification (IBC) and Complete an Aligned Program of Study.
+The sunsetting IBC limit applied within the Student Achievement and School Progress, Part B: Relative Performance domains is not applied within the Closing the Gaps domain.
+Please refer to "Chapter 2- Student Achievement Domain" for Phase-In Schedule for Alignment with Programs of Study. - Graduate with Completed IEP and Workforce Readiness. - Enlist in the Armed Forces. - Graduate Under an Advanced Diploma Plan and be Identified as a Current Special Education Student. - Earn a Level I or Level II Certificate.